alibabacloud-howto/microservices-with-kubernetes/README.md

                     memory: 256Mi
         ```

+        Please change the `image` property to yours accordingly.

         It's similar to the front-end one.
-It describes we use the back-end application container image we pushed in the previous step, and require 2 Pod with port 3000.
+It describes we use the back-end web API application container image we pushed in the previous step, and require 2 Pod with port 3000.
 This time the configuration specifies the requests about the Pod's spec of the CPU and memory.

     3. Apply the Kubernetes configuration file